Zickydeng/Zickydeng/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: when am not coding, I'm following/reading about technology, checking crypto, anything new in tech.
 - - Portfolio :https://resumportfolio.herokuapp.com/
-#### 💬 You are the Greatest project you will ever get to work on.
+### 💬 You are the Greatest project you will ever get to work on.
 Take your time & create a magic.
+Don't wait for "the one" - Be the ONE!
 ---
 ### 🎯 MY SKILL SET & TOOLS:
 ---